-b. in a partial transfer of engagements, 5% of the share liabilities, as given in the Schedule 16 Statement, to be transferred;

-c. or a sum equal to the society's reserves after deducting its fixed assets (apportioned pro rata in respect of paragraph 3.107 b. above), whichever is the less.
+- (a) in either a full transfer of engagements or an amalgamation, 5% of the total assets, as stated in the Schedule 16 Statement, of the society to whose members the bonus is to be paid; - (b) in a partial transfer of engagements, 5% of the share liabilities, as given in the Schedule 16 Statement, to be transferred; or - (c) a sum equal to the society's reserves after deducting its fixed assets (apportioned pro rata in respect of paragraph 3.107(b) above), whichever is the less.
 The Regulations should be consulted for the full detail of the calculations.

-Entitlement to Vote
+Entitlement to vote